NateEag/nateeag.com/drafts/hardware-notes.md

 Apparently https://mailman.qth.net/mailman/listinfo/greenkeys is the mailing list to be on if you're hoping to pick up some connections for this kind of thing.

+...but aha.
+The elegant solution appears: TI's Silent 700 line of terminals.

+They used thermal paper and a heating element, with acoustic couplers and serial ports for communicating to computers.

+The design makes them much more mechanically simple and robust than a standard printing teletype (and also quieter).

+As younger, simpler terminals, it seems to be fairly common to be able to pick up mostly-working models on eBay for $100 - $200 USD.

+If I can get a hold of a working model that handles upper and lowercase (some do, some don't), then I could pair that with that NAS server I keep meaning to build, and my kids could start off their computation education without screens or any of the disruptions of modern systems.

+I bet I could get James to play Zork and ADVENT for hours.

 ## Physical Glass Terminal